tymyrddin/purple/source/docs/distribution-networks/operating-context/system-composition/vendor-platform.md

 ### Smart meter suppliers

 Well attested and the richest procurement trail.
-Historically Landis+Gyr and the Flonidan and Iskraemeco consortium won a joint tender across Liander, Stedin, DELTA and Westland (around six million meters; trade-press reports, perishable), and Stedin's installed base visibly includes Landis+Gyr units (model manuals on stedin.net) and Kaifa, including a Stedin CDMA electricity-meter lot awarded to Shenzhen Kaifa (a tender aggregator, perishable).
+Historically Landis+Gyr and the Flonidan and Iskraemeco consortium won a joint tender across Liander, Stedin, DELTA and Westland (around three million meters, with options to extend; trade-press reports, perishable), and Stedin's installed base visibly includes Landis+Gyr units (model manuals on stedin.net) and Kaifa, including a Stedin CDMA electricity-meter lot awarded to Shenzhen Kaifa (a tender aggregator, perishable).